 Illinois Bucket List

 - Explore Chicago.
 Maybe I’m biased because it is my hometown, but Chicago is one of the best cities to visit in the US.
 There are a lot of bucket list worthy things to do in Chicago: watching a baseball game at historic Wrigley Field, taking photos of the Bean at Millennium Park, admiring the amazing views from The Skydeck at Willis Tower and/or 360 CHICAGO, take an architecture cruise on the Chicago River and more!
-Read: Best Things to Do in Chicago in the Spring and Most Instagrammable Places in Chicago
+Read: Best Things to Do in Chicago in the Summer and Most Instagrammable Places in Chicago

 - Admire homes designed by Frank Lloyd Wright in Oak Park, a suburb of Chicago.